Date: 3 December 2013. Capable of Learning.

 you) or, fixing (and upgrading) a vessel to take them anywhere (still

 without ever having spent a week afloat) or, well, you get the picture.

 often good enough is just that!

-IF you really wanted to be out here, you'd be doing all you
+IF you really wanted to be out here, you would be doing all you

 could to make it happen.
-Just don't get bogged down worrying about
+Do not get bogged down worrying about

 learning everything prior to departure.
-It's not necessary.
+That is unnecessary.
 In my opinion

 an individual (man or woman) can certainly be a successful cruiser without